goblinfactory/Draki/backlog.md

 - take a look at https://github.com/jbaranda/nupkg-selenium-webdrivers
   and see if that avoids having to embed the drivers, or if thats just doing the same thing in a more roundabout way.
+- go to : https://github.com/stirno/FluentAutomation/issues and see if I can write tests for these, and if any issues are serious or fixed or need to be brought into this project.

 ## unsorted